scipy-conference/scipy_proceedings/papers/james_gaboardi/likeness.rst

 - The target (e.g., block group) and aggregate (e.g., tract) zone constraints based on population-level estimates available in the ACS SF.
 - The target/aggregate zone 90% margins of error and associated standard errors (:math:`SE = 1.645 \times MOE`).

-The ``PMEDM`` classes feature an inner method, ``solve()``, that returns an optimized P-MEDM solution and allocation matrix.
-Through a ``diagnostics`` module, users may then evaluate a P-MEDM solution based on the proportion of published 90% margins of error (MOEs) from the summary-level ACS data preserved at the target (allocation) scale.
+The ``PMEDM`` classes feature a ``solve()`` method that returns an optimized P-MEDM solution and allocation matrix.
+Through a ``diagnostics`` module, users may then evaluate a P-MEDM solution based on the proportion of published 90% MOEs from the summary-level ACS data preserved at the target (allocation) scale.

 Population Synthesis: the ``livelike`` package